Principal - Lesley Welsh

 • A secure base for students who require additional support in an alternative space to the classroom.
 This can be for a ‘time out’ or for a longer period, based on each individual students’ needs.

-• Break and Lunch support
+• Break and Lunch time support

 • Support and encouragement for students so that they feel able to attend their lessons and participate fully in school life.